 Adaptive Forgetting in Recursive Identification through Multiple Models

-A new recursive identification method, adaptive forgetting through multiple models (AFMM) is presented and evaluated using computer simulations.
-AFMM is especially suited for identification of systems with jumping or rapidly changing parameters.
+A new recursive identification method, Adaptive Forgetting through Multiple Models — AFMM, is presented and evaluated using computer simulations.
+AFMM is especially suited for identification of systems with jumping parameters or parameters that change in an irregular fashion.
 It can be viewed as a particular way of implementing adaptive gains or adaptive forgetting factors for recursive identification.
-The new method essentially consists of multiple recursive least-squares (RLS) algorithms running in parallel, each with a corresponding weighting factor.
+The new method essentialy consists of multiple Recursive Least Squares (RLS) algorithms running in parallel, each with a corresponding weighting factor.
 The simulations indicate that AFMM is able to track rapidly changing parameters well, and that the method is robust in several respects.

 Place, publisher, year, edition, pages

 , Lecture Notes in Control and Information Sciences, ISSN 0170-8643 ; 62

 Recursive identification method, Adaptive Forgetting through Multiple Models (AFMM), Computer simulations, Recursive Least Squares (RLS), Algorithms, System analysis Congresses, Mathematical optimization Congresses, Automatic control Congresses, Biotechnology Congresses